Adam746/Adam746/README.md

 ### Hi there 👋
+My name is Adam Weinbaum and I am a 5th year student at Wayne State University studying Computer Science.
+- 💬 Ask me about my summer internship
+- 📫 How to reach me: amweinbaum@gmail.com

 <!--
 **Adam746/Adam746** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.